apache/calcite/INCUBATOR_PROPOSAL.md

 ### Homogenous Developers

-The initial committers are employed by a number of companies, including Hortonworks, MapR Technologies and Concurrent.
+The initial committers are employed by a number of companies, including Concurrent, Hortonworks, MapR Technologies and Salesforce.com.
 We are committed to recruiting additional committers from outside these companies.